 Walker’s patronage thesis was a realist insight in Schattschneider’s mode.
 Like Schattschneider, he sought to counter the “schoolbook” democratic stereotype of spontaneous action starting from the grass roots.
-By theorizing the role that patrons play in interest mobilization he redirected the analytic focus from “” to the conflict system, casting political participation “I am inspired to return to his work and to read it as a political theorist (an unaccustomed though not undeserved audience for him) for two reasons.
-First, his critique of the “group” theorists of politics in his time is no less pertinent to the purportedly “new” group theory of Achen and Bartels.
-Second, Walker develops a realist account of democracy that elaborates two of Schattschneider’s central insights.
+By theorizing the role that patrons play in interest mobilization he redirected the analytic focus from the “psychological and social characteristics of individuals” to the conflict system, casting political participation “as the result of the incentives, constraints, and opportunities created by the society’s legal system and the intervention in political life of its largest economic, social, and governmental institutions” (1991, 49).
+Walker’s work develops a realist account of democracy that elaborates two of Schattschneider’s central insights.
 First, that conflict as is a systematic rather than spontaneous political force, and, second, that conflict determines who gets representation in mass democracies because it solicits group formation and mobilization by some elements of society while frustrating that of others.

-Walker, who began his career by writing one of the first political science analysis of the lunch counter sit-ins in Greensboro (###), had a longstanding interest in political mobilization.
-He was especially concerned to explain the systemic dynamics that enable some groups to emerge, organize, and establish themselves while other “elements of the population who are experiencing great distress remain without representation,” either because they remain unorganized or because they are unable to last.
-He is most known for the work he produced by pursuing this .
-Before that work,, a research agenda that, in the discipline of political science in the early 1960s, was genuinely radicalcontroversial article, A
+Walker was especially concerned to explain the systemic dynamics that enable some groups to emerge, organize, and establish themselves while other “elements of the population who are experiencing great distress remain without representation,” either because they remain unorganized or because they are unable to last (1991, 16).
+He is most known for the work he produced by pursuing this question in the arena of interest group politics.
+Before that work, Walker studied grass roots social protest, a research agenda that, in the discipline of political science in the early 1960s, was genuinely radical.
+His controversial 1996 article, “A Critique of the Elitist Theory of Democracy” poses an urgent political question, What is the significance of social protest for democratic politics?

-His 1966 “Critique of the Elitist Theory of Democracy” poses the central question, What is the significance of social protest for democratic politics? magine the power of such a question at a time when predominated, characterized by aIt is striking that Walker posed this question and eheThis question and Walker’s answer, which he took from ground breaking work on popular uprisings by social historians George Rudé and Eric Hobsbawm (1959) ein order to propose
+Imagine the power of such a question at a time when a liberal, representative theory of democracy predominated, characterized by a “marketplace” model that edited violence and other strong passions out of public life (Isaac 1998, 29-31).
+It is striking that Walker posed this question and even more striking that he took his answer from groundbreaking work on popular uprisings by social historians George Rudé (1964) and Eric Hobsbawm (1959).
+These two British Marxist historians were the first to treat riots and mobs with sociological precision and scholarly dispassion, specifying their membership, identifying their conditions of emergence, and enumerating their tactics and goals.
+Walker draws on their work because it enables him to set aside the moralizing and outraged responses to social protest that were common among scholars and citizens alike in order to propose a realist analysis that makes social protest an index to the “biases” of the conflict system.

 This is Walker’s thesis about the US democracy: that its party system and interest system alike have a bias against “sharp conflict” (Walker 1966, 291).
-Walker (1966, 291) explains that in a “fragmented society which contains numerous geographic, religious and racial conflicts,” party leaders cannot build more than “ad hoc coalitions of support for specific programs” which they can hold together only by sidelining “highly controversial, politically explosive issues” (Walker 1966, 291).
-The interest system, in its turn, catches office holders at all levels of the political system “in a web of cross pressures which prevent them from making bold departures in policy” (Walker 1966, 292). allows If hes
+Walker (1966, 291) explains that in a “fragmented society which contains numerous geographic, religious and racial conflicts,” party leaders have to sideline “highly controversial, politically explosive issues” or risk seeking the “ad hoc coalitions” that they build temporarily, around “specific programs” fall apart (Walker 1966, 291).
+The interest system, in its turn, catches office holders at all levels of the political system “in a web of cross pressures which prevent them from making bold departures in policy” (Walker 1966, 292).
+It also allows business leaders “indirect influence” on politicians which keeps them from proposing legislation or even broaching issues that they anticipate would provoke opposition from the business community (Walker 1966, 292).
+If Walker elaborates the core of Schattschneider’s realism, the idea that scholars should look to the conflict system to understand disparities in representation and mobilization, he jettisons the moralized binary that Schattschneider set up between party conflict and interest conflict.